Addition Pattern #1: The “Carbocation Pathway”

 -from this post

-A Key Pattern For Alkene Addition Reactions
+- A Key Pattern In Alkene Addition Reactions: The Carbocation Pathway

 The last several posts have primarily dealt with one reaction: the addition of HCl to alkenes.
 As we’ve seen, the reaction proceeds through attack of the alkene [the nucleophile] upon a proton [the electrophile], leading to formation of a carbocation.
 The carbocation, being an electrophile, is then attacked by chloride ion to give the alkyl halide.